Sergei Polonsky: Presidential candidacy

 Polonsky expressed interest in running for President of Russia in the 2018 Russian Presidential Election.
 Polonsky was nominated by an initiative group made up of 520 activists on 24 December.
 He filed registration documents with the CEC on the same day.
 Polonsky's documents were rejected because the initiative group did not have enough members.
 In addition, his past criminal conviction prevented him from becoming a candidate.
-At the same time, Polonsky announced the creation of a political party "For All" with which he intends to participate in 2021 legislative election, and will run for President in 2024.
+At the same time, Polonsky announced the creation of a political party "For All" with which he intended to participate in 2021 legislative election, and will run for President in 2024.
+However, the party did not participate in the 2021 election, and changes to the Russian constitution in 2020 barred Polonsky from running for president in 2024 due to him obtaining Cambodian citizenship.